• Skip to content

 Requirements for living in the property

-You or one of the other first home buyers must
+You or one of the other eligible first home buyers must:

-• move into the new home within 12 months after buying the property and
+• move into the home within 12 months after settlement, and

-• live there for at least six continuous months.
+• live in the property as your principal place of residence for at least 12 continuous months.

-If you’re a member of the Australian Defence Force when buying your first home and you and everyone you’re buying with is on the NSW electoral roll, you won’t have to meet these living requirements.
+If you are a member of the permanent forces of the Australian Defence Force when you exchange contracts, you won’t have to meet these residence requirements if you and everyone you’re buying with is on the NSW electoral roll.

 If you have any questions about the requirements for living in the property, contact us.